 SPACIOUS is a platform through which I can curate connections and encourage people to enrich their lives and engage with folks outside their comfort zones.
 I love finding great resources, putting action to vision, and generally stirring things up.

 I love asking questions; I prefer substance over style; and I can oftentimes be found around the capital — geeking out at a funk, rock, or electronic concert.
-And most importantly I’m getting married soon to Rebecca Hook.
+And most importantly I’ve recently married Rebecca Hook.